 A word of advice about working at a high-growth company: Don’t get too comfortable.

-Fast-forward a year: AJ is now in a leadership role on an inbound sales development team with a remarkable 40% conversion rate from inbound lead to appointment set.
+One year later, AJ is in a leadership role on the inbound sales team – boasting a remarkable 40% conversion rate from inbound lead to appointment set!

 Here’s how an experiment in sales development revolutionized an organization – and changed lives.

-Like most sales teams, DiscoverOrg’s sales reps were responsible for both inbound and outbound sales teams, and it’s easy to see why Johnson was so burned out.
+Like most sales teams, DiscoverOrg’s sales reps were responsible for both inbound and outbound sales teams, and it’s easy to see why the young sales professional was so burned out.